 My name is Christopher Tan.

-This blog post is about my journey going through my spiritual awakening, surviving my dark night of the soul, experiencing enlightenment, and how these experiences shape my destiny.
+This blog post is about my journey going through my spiritual awakening, surviving my dark night of the soul, experiencing enlightenment, and how these experiences shaped my destiny.

 Why was I alive?

 Who am I?